AsmaaAlrefae/GA-Projects/project-capstone/README.md

 │   └── make_dataset.md <- Script to upload to Neo4j database
 │
 ├── notebooks           <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                          and a short `-` delimited description.
+Naming convention is a number (for ordering), │                          and a short `-` delimited description. xx denotes old notebooks, with broken internal links.
 │
 ├── references          <- Data dictionaries, manuals, and all other explanatory materials.
 │